sreimers/flattr/readme.txt

 == Changelog ==

+= 0.71 =
+* Modified plugin to not use short php open tags

 = 0.7 =
 * Changed category setting to select box instead of input field.
 * Added setting for default language.